Connecting to CIFS Error 115

 And double checked the smbcredentials file.

-When running sudo mount -a
+When running sudo mount -a the following error is returned:

 My university IT guy simply told me to just revert to using a windows machine.